 We are a young people’s research advisory group for children and young people aged 8-18 who live in Hertfordshire.
 We learn about research and work with researchers to help them plan and do research about children and young people’s health, care, family lives and the communities we live in.

-We meet about every two months in evenings after school/college or at weekends, either at the University of Hertfordshire or online.
+We meet about every 6-8 weeks in the evenings after school/college (online) or on Saturdays at the University of Hertfordshire.

-As well as giving researchers advice on how to make their research children and young people-friendly, we also:
+As well as giving researchers advice on how to make their research children and young people-friendly, in our meetings we also:

 ‘I found it really helpful to speak with the YPAG right at the start of developing a research proposal.
 They handled a sensitive subject very well, and provided some useful insights into how young people seek support, which I will build into my work.’

 If you’re a researcher interested in working with the group:

 Our YPAG group had another in-person meeting on Saturday 23rd of September, where we all met at the university again!
 We started off the meeting with the classic icebreaker game – two truths and one lie – butthis time with a theme, which was based on what we all did over the summer holidays.
 It […]